 - 1) The company plans to continue its desktop modelling and detailed geological evaluation of the past exploration completed on the project.
 The new targets that have been developed will require additional modelling and onsite follow up. - 2) In June 2022, the company announced (See Press Release dated June 24th, 2022) the discovery that certain mineral concessions concerning its Tepal Project had been illegally and fraudulently transferred to a third party without the Company's knowledge or consent.
-The company has initiated legal proceedings to have the concessions restored to the company and is confident that its rightful ownership will be reinstated. - 3) The company plans a surface exploration program consisting of detailed mapping, geochemistry, and core re-logging in the future. - 4) The company will compile and integrate these surface works into an updated geologic model.
+The Company immediately launched a court challenge to the illegal transfer. - 3) On February 15, 2024, the company received the favourable ruling of the Mexican Court, dated February 13, 2024, to restore its rightful ownership to the mining concessions forming part of the Tepal Project.
+In its judgement, the Court notably confirmed the nullity of the transfer of the concessions, ordered the cancellation of such transfer title and recognized Geologix Explorations Mexico, S.V de C.A, a subsidiary of the Company, as legitimate and the rightful owner of the concessions. - 4) The company plans a surface exploration program consisting of detailed mapping, geochemistry, and core re-logging in the future. - 5) The company will compile and integrate these surface works into an updated geologic model.